 Scholarly Commons Citation

 Cashin, Sheryll, "Middle-Class Black Suburbs and the State of Integration: A Post-Integrationist Vision for Metropolitan America" (2001).
 Georgetown Law Faculty Publications and Other Works.
-Paper 520.
+520.